HSanny/Courses/README.md

 2. [DONE] implement logging for server and client
     - write new macro function

-3. make system terminated by itself
+3. [DONE] make system terminated by itself

 4. implement put, get and delete
     - local data structure for client and server